TwilightZebby/CakeDayApp/README.md

 # Questions

-## Do you have a support Server for TwiLite?
+## Do you have a support Server for CakeDay?
 > No, I do not.
 However, I do have a [personal Server](https://discord.gg/EU97z7bhhx) which I *guess* you could use?
 >
 > **Though I'd prefer it if you kept any bug reports, support requests, and feature requests for CakeDay to this GitHub page.**